n8n-io/n8n-docs/docs/courses/level-one/chapter-2.md

 A node execution represents a run of that node to retrieve the specified data.
 ///

-If a node is executed successfully a small green circle with a number inside will appear on top of the node.
+If a node is executed successfully a small green checkmark appear on top of the node.

 <figure><img src="/_images/courses/level-one/chapter-two/l1-c2-successfully-executed-workflow.png" alt="Successfully executed workflow" style="width:100%"><figcaption align = "center"><i>Successfully executed workflow</i></figcaption></figure>